ARMmbed/mbed-os-5-docs/docs/api/platform/FileHandle.md

 The standard POSIX function `int fileno(FILE *stream)` may be available to map from `FILE` to file descriptor, depending on the toolchain and C library in use - it is not usable in fully portable Mbed OS code.

-As it is not possible to map from `FILE` to lower levels, if code needs to access the lower levels, rather than use `fopen`, use a lower-level open call then `fdopen` to create the `FILE`.
+It is not possible to map from `FILE` to lower levels.
+If code needs to access the lower levels, rather than use `fopen`, use a lower-level open call.
+Then, use `fdopen` to create the `FILE`.

 The POSIX file descriptors for the console are available as `STDIN_FILENO`, `STDOUT_FILENO` and `STDERR_FILENO`, permitting operations such as `fsync(STDERR_FILENO)`, which would for example drain `UARTSerial`s output buffer.